pal03377/master-thesis/thesis.typ

   The suggestion can only be provided if there are previous submissions and feedback data available. // constraint of action ] <frSuggestNextSubmission>
 #fr[
-  *Receive Submissions and Feedback*
+  *Process student submissions*
+  After the deadline of an exercise, // condition the LMS // subject transmits // action all submissions // object to Athena for analysis, so that Athena can prepare for future feedback suggestions.
+  The transmission should only occur if the chosen assessment module in Athena is active. // constraint of action ] <frReceiveSubmissions>
+#fr[
+  *Learn from past feedback*
-  After the deadline of an exercise and each time a tutor submits feedback, // condition the LMS // subject can transmit // action the submissions or associated feedback // object to Athena for analysis, so that Athena can learn from past feedback.
+  Each time a tutor submits feedback, // condition the LMS // subject transmits // action the associated feedback // object to Athena for analysis, so that Athena can learn from past feedback.
-  The transmission should only occur if the chosen assessment module in Athena is active. // constraint of action ] <frReceiveSubmissionsAndFeedback>
+  The transmission should only occur if the chosen assessment module in Athena is active. // constraint of action ] <frReceiveFeedback>
 #fr[
   *Provide Feedback Suggestions*
   When a tutor starts grading a submission, // condition